avarakin/astropi/README.md

 # Introduction

 **Warning: this project is outdated and kept here only for reference.
-It is recommended to use the following project in case if you want to setup Astro imaging software on Raspberry Pi 4: https://github.com/avarakin/AstroPiMaker4  The sampe project shoudl work for Pi 3, although I have not tested it**
+It is recommended to use the following project in case if you want to setup Astro imaging software on Raspberry Pi 4: https://github.com/avarakin/AstroPiMaker4  The sampe project should work for Pi 3, although I have not tested it**

 This project contains instructions and Makefile for setting up a Raspberry Pi as an Astrophotography computer.
 Both 18.4 and 16.04 versions of Ubuntu Mate are supported.